 Statins are one of the most used drugs in the history of human existence.
 In 2008, $12.4 billion dollars worth of Lipitor was sold.
 In 2000, almost half of all patients with dyslipidemia (bad blood results) were taking a statin (this is despite a lack of clinical trials showing they help).

-We’ll be writing more about statins in the future, but this article is going to talk about one man’s experience with an unlikely lipid-lowering drug: butter.
+We’ll be writing more about statins in the future, but this article is going to talk about one man’s experience with an unlikely food: butter.

 Greg’s Butter Experiment

 A New York Lawyer named Greg decided to run an n=1 experiment.
 He started eating a half stick (56 grams) of butter a day to lower his cholesterol.
 He was careful and precise with his methods, and even conducted a small statistical analysis of the results.
 I first learned of his experiment when Seth Roberts posted it on his blog.